Skip to main contentSkip to footer

 Establishing optimum plant population

-Quickly establishing the optimum plant population is key to spring barley success in most seasons.
+Quickly establishing the optimum plant population is key to spring barley success in most seasons, Scottish Agronomy’s Eric Anderson says.

-Scottish Agronomy’s Eric Anderson says.
-Years of research shows the optimum final ear count for spring barley is about 775 /m2 and adjusting seed rate to drilling date and field conditions helps establish the right plant population to hit this target.
+Years of research shows the optimum final ear count for spring barley is about 775 /m2 and adjusting seed rate to drilling date and field conditions improves the chances of achieving this target.

 “In any situation, patience before drilling is key.
 Waiting for conditions conducive to rapid and even establishment will pay dividends at harvest.”